nvnieuwk/nf-ped/README.md

 ### Initialization

-To start working with PED files, you can initialize a `PED` object using the `initializePed` function.
+To start working with PED files, you can initialize a `Ped` object using the `initializePed` function.

 ```groovy
 include { initializePed } from 'plugin/nf-ped'